jnozzi/cocoadev.com/markdown/CocoaApplication.md

-Hi, I want some information about General/CFUser notifications,because In my project I want to show alert message  with "ok" & "cancel" buttons.
+Hi, I want some information about CFUser notifications,because In my project I want to show alert message  with "ok" & "cancel" buttons.

 so can anyone idea how to create alert message through dialogue box and when click on either [ok or cancel] buttons to show the  message  when

 u pressed  corresponding button.
 I searched on the net and this forum i got one idea , that i implemented but  iam getting problem when clicked on either buttons  it showing the  the same  boolean value "No" .I used this function mentioned below.

-General/CFoptionFlags flags= kCFUserNotificationDefaultResponse | kCFUserNotificationAlternateResponse
+CFoptionFlags flags= kCFUserNotificationDefaultResponse | kCFUserNotificationAlternateResponse

-Bool  value = General/CFUserNotificationDisplayAlert(0,kCFUserNotificationCautionAlertLevel , NULL,NULL,NULL, CFSTR("The given list size is"), CFSTR("CD size is not more than 700"),
+Bool  value = CFUserNotificationDisplayAlert(0,kCFUserNotificationCautionAlertLevel , NULL,NULL,NULL, CFSTR("The given list size is"), CFSTR("CD size is not more than 700"),

 CFSTR("OK"), CFSTR("Cancel"), NULL, &flags);